brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/ecs-container-role.png" caption="Check AmazonEC2ContainerServiceforEC2Role" link_to_full_size_image=true %}

-Click the blue "Create Role" button and you should see your new IAM Role in the
+Click the blue "Create Role" button, and you should see your new IAM Role in the
 list:

 {% include figure.html path="blog/aws-docker/new-ecs-role.png" caption="The new IAM Role" link_to_full_size_image=true %}